Chub Feeney

 Shown here is Bill Madlock‘s lifetime pass to a regular-season big league games.
 Notice the facsimile signature of National League president Chub Feeney in the bottom right corner of the image.
 When Madlock reached ten years of service time he earned this pass to free baseball.
 The signature o

-As National League President, Chub Feeney congratulated many NL players; here's a telegram to Pete Rose
+As NL President, Chub Feeney congratulated many NL players; here's a telegram to Pete Rose

-As National League President, Chub Feeney congratulated many NL players; here's a telegram to Pete Rose
+As NL President, Chub Feeney congratulated many NL players; here's a telegram to Pete Rose

 The Reds brought Pete Rose home from Montreal in a trade on August 17, 1984.
 Cincinnati immediately install Rose as the team’s player/manager.
 Rose penciled himself in the lineup as he worked to surpass Ty Cobb’s record for career hits.
 Once the Reds acquired Rose, congratulatory corresp